Literature Awaits

 Age Range: Ages 6–9 (and a strong fit up to 12 for sports fans or with teacher support).

-Evaluation: Energetic, well-crafted poems paired with bold, dynamic illustrations create a vivid and respectful tribute that balances celebration with historical context.
+Evaluation: These energetic, well-crafted poems paired with bold, dynamic illustrations create a vivid and respectful tribute that balances celebration with historical context.

-Usage: Works well for read-alouds, and social studies or history tie-ins
+Usage: This works well for read-alouds, and social studies or history tie-ins

 Appeal: The sports theme, quick poetic pacing, and bold artwork make it especially appealing to kids who like action, heroes, and fast reads.